gabriel-uzquiano/gabriel-uzquiano.github.io/solutions 2.md

       *if $$\varphi$$ is positive, then $$\varphi$$ has an odd number of symbols*.

-      Alternatively, one can rely on a recursive definition of *positive* formula as follows:
+      Alternatively, one can rely on a recursive definition of *positive* formula as follows:<br/>

       $$
       \varphi^+ ::= AT \ | \ (\varphi^+ \to \psi^+)
       $$